syncd010/AoC2021/README.md

 Fairly straightforward, after yesterday's problem.
 The solution just fills the elements between the start and end positions for each line given on the input and then uses the quite useful `frequencies` function of Clojure to count the number of repeated positions.

 ## [Day 6](https://adventofcode.com/2021/day/6)
 An exponential growth problem, for which i tried to find a closed form solution (like n0*2^gens).
-But given that the first generation has a time to reproduce different than the others, i couldn't find a closed form solution (and i don't think one exists).
+But given that the first generation has a time to reproduce different than the others, i couldn't find one (and i don't think one exists).
 So, for part 1 i implemented a straightforward simulation of the problem, even though i suspected that part 2 would make that approach infeasible, which, surely enough was the case.
 The insight for part to is to recognize that all elements with the same age will produce the same result, so we can group them and evolve based on the age group.
 This can be done by having a vector where each position represents the number of elements with that age, and on each step rotate the vector (simulating decreasing the age) and adding the previous 0 age group to the 6 age group (the new 8 age group is the same size as the precious 0 age group, which gets counted automatically on the vector rotation).

 ## [Day 7](https://adventofcode.com/2021/day/7)